An open letter to the graduating class of 2021

 Believing that this mass assembly-line treatment of animals is ok, is a construct that we get indoctrinated into beginning with our own births.
-We are taught to see only the final, packaged product, rather than the history of energy infused into it.
+We are taught to see only the final, packaged product, rather than the history of energy and emotion infused into it.

-People say things like,-
+People say things to me like,-

 “But we have the right to use the other species!..” (utilitarian).

 Or,- “God put the animals here for us to use!..” (religious).